First Man: The Life of Neil A. Armstrong

-First Man: The Life of Neil A. Armstrong is the official biography of Neil Armstrong, the astronaut who became the first human to walk on the Moon, on July 20, 1969.
+First Man: The Life of Neil A. Armstrong is the authorized biography of Neil Armstrong, the astronaut who became the first human to walk on the Moon, on July 20, 1969.
 The book was written by James R. Hansen and was first published in 2005 by Simon & Schuster.
 The book describes Armstrong's involvement in the United States space program (culminating in the historic Apollo 11 mission), and details his personal life and upbringing.

 The book has received a warm reception from several individuals associated with astronomy and the promotion of spaceflight.
-Examples include the broadcast journalist Walter Cronkite, and the English public intellectual Sir Patrick Moore.
+Examples include the broadcast journalist Walter Cronkite, and the English astronomer and public intellectual Sir Patrick Moore.

 The book was adapted into the 2018 film First Man.

 Development

 Academic and author James Hansen is also known for serving as a professor of history at Auburn University in Alabama.
 He additionally serves as director of that institution's Honors College.
 The writing process began in October 1999, when Hansen first wrote to Armstrong asking if he could author the book.
 At first, Armstrong told him that he was too busy, and the astronaut mentioned how he had already turned down several previous offers from well-known authors such as Stephen Ambrose and James A. Michener.
 Hansen persisted, sending what he described as a "goody box" of his work.
 One of the items included was the author's well-received biography, titled From the Ground Up, of seminal aviation pioneer Fred Weick.

 Armstrong felt impressed with the style of Hansen's work.
 In June 2002, Armstrong and Hansen signed a formal agreement.
 Two months later, Armstrong signed an official letter for Hansen that said Hansen had his full support and encouraged others to provide what he needed to write a book.
 While numerous publications had described aspects of Armstrong's long career and personal endeavors, to varying degrees, First Man became the first official book to detail the astronaut's life, including much information both before and after the Apollo program.

 After questioning as to why, after years of reluctance, he had finally consented to a full biography, Armstrong replied simply: "It was time."